primer/brand/contributor-docs/adrs/adr-001-source-of-truth.md

 Primer Brand needs to provide an expansive, yet architecturally unified Design System experience for GitHub Site Designers, Site Builders and maintainers.

-Its React implementation for example; must optimize for visual and logical parity with its corresponding Figma library.
+Its React implementation for example, must optimize for visual and logical parity with its corresponding Figma library.

 This is crucial for delivering on the primary customer use-case, which is facilitating an efficient hand-off process between Brand Designers and Marketing Engineers.